 The Ache of the Empty Fairground

-I speak to my mom every day When we connect the fragrance of memory arrives like prairie storm clouds filled with A dab of Chanel and finger-painted lotions which were applied to the taut skin canvas of pale white legs and shy ankles.
-And there are sounds which are light years away: the rapture of records the duet of parakeets the side show of television the unbreakable code of Yiddish.
-Just a word or two and I am back in our tiny apartment castle where the Queen wore a thorny crown of rollers and the armor of a girdle while the King pulled his dreams like a plow horse in the field of the family.
-We talk my mom and I covering the vast territory of nothing and everything I ask her about dad, how he’s doing because I know that he’s listening from behind the citadel of a snap-opened newspaper where he spent most of his life hiding behind the headlines.
-And in the end, when it’s time to go which always feels like the sadness of the late afternoon pl...
+The Ache of the Empty Fairground Written By David Steven Simon I speak to my mom every day.
+When we connect the fragrance of memory arrives like prairie storm clouds filled with a dab of Chanel and finger-painted lotions which were applied to the taut skin canvas of her pale white legs and shy ankles.
+And there are sounds that return from light years away: the rapture of records the duet of parakeets the side show of television.
+And just like that I am back in our tiny borough castle where the Queen wore a crown of rollers and the armor of a girdle while the King pulled his dreams like a plow horse in the field of the family.
+We talk my mom and I, covering the vast territory of nothing and everything.
+I ask her about dad, how he’s doing because I know that he’s listening from behind the citadel of a snap-opened newspaper where he spent most of his life hiding behind the headlines.
+In the end, when it’s time to go I always say that I miss her and dad which I...